 Learning more about ourselves, developing our experience and knowledge to benefit us and those around us, is how we go about changing the world or even just our own small space in the world.

 This, of course, is not just when we’re young and starting out.
 There is scope to learn more about ourselves at every age.
 After all, the person you are at 20 is unlikely to be the same person you will be at 80.
-Life changes us, we change and so we always have something new to learn!
+Life changes, we change and so we always have something new to both learn and to contribute!

 And really, it’s the way we get the most out of life – being productive, getting things done, overcoming challenges, knowing what we want and going for it and living the fullest and happiest life we can.
 Sometimes we even surprise ourselves by achieving things we previously thought we couldn’t or wouldn’t!

 Personal growth is key to helping us understand what motivates and drives us, what distracts or de-motivates us.
 We learn about ourselves so that we know why we do what we do and how to make choices that serve and support us best.

 So how does minimalism as a lifestyle support self-improvement?
 Here are some links I’ve found between minimalism and personal growth and why an intentional life with less clutter (in all its shapes and forms) can help us learn and explore more throughout life.

 Minimalism is about awareness, of what you want to keep in your life and what you want to keep out.
 Knowing what makes you tick, what captures your interest and what you’re passionate about, is key to working out what you want in life and what you need to have or do to make that happen.